Free Consultation: (800) 696-9529Tap to Call This Lawyer

 ...
 Read More

-This answer is for informational purposes only and does not constitute legal advice.
-For assistance with this matter, a qualified criminal defense attorney should be consulted.
+This response is for general informational purposes only and does not constitute legal advice.
+You should consult with a New York criminal defense attorney to evaluate the specific facts of your case and determine the best strategy for addressing potential mistaken identification.

 ...
 Read More